HuangChaoWH/express_friends/README.md

 ```

-To test all requirments, run command:
+To test all user stories, run command:

 ```
 make test